sphinx_gallery_thumbnail_number = 3

 from sklearn.linear_model import LinearRegression

-from mapie.conformity_scores import (AbsoluteConformityScore,
+from mapie.conformity_scores import AbsoluteConformityScore, ResidualNormalisedScore

-from mapie.regression import MapieRegressor
+from mapie.regression import SplitConformalRegressor

-random_state = 15
+RANDOM_STATE = 15

-1. Generating toy dataset¶
+1. Generating toy dataset

 Here, we propose just to generate data for regression task, then split it.